CoreyOliver/Wave_Release/checklist.md

 [] add edit function to wave line
     [] use state to add form when selected
         [] add input for lines when clicked
+        [] map out state within the wave function (line 26-35) [] double click to change to an input vs the data?
     [] edit the whole line?
     [] add input to the line when state is altered
     [x] initialized the update function in wavetable